-Nevada Sunrise owns a 15% interest in the Lovelock Cobalt Mine and the Treasure Box copper property, both located in Churchill County.
-The Lovelock Mine and the Treasure Box copper property were subject to a 2019 option agreement with Global Energy Metals Corp. ("GEMC").
+Nevada Sunrise owned a 15% interest in the Lovelock Cobalt Mine and the Treasure Box copper property, both located in Churchill County, which was subject to a 2019 option agreement with Global Energy Metals Corp. ("GEMC").
 The 2019 option agreement was replaced by an amending purchase agreement between Nevada Sunrise, GEMC and the underlying vendors in April 2020.